 I have a copy of “He came to set the captives free” here.
 Please can you mention the pages where she refer to the African-American couple as Mr and Mrs Black or Negro?
 Let me check it.

-If you don’t see anything wrong with any aspect of her book, then you need to check your discerning level.
+If you don’t see anything wrong with any aspect of her books, then you need to check your discerning level.
 Even back then when I was her loyal fan, I found some of her stories hard to relate to.

 If you have not read Unbroken Curses, then you can’t be saying I’m overreacting.